Testing Most Influential Sets: Abstract

 \section{Abstract}

-Small subsets of data with disproportionate influence on model outcomes can have dramatic impacts on conclusions, with a few data points sometimes overturning key findings.
-While recent work has developed methods to identify these \emph{most influential sets}, no formal theory exists to determine when their influence reflects genuine problems rather than natural sampling variation.
-We address this gap by developing a principled framework for assessing the statistical significance of most influential sets.
-Our theoretical results characterize the extreme value distributions of maximal influence and enable rigorous hypothesis tests for excessive influence, replacing current ad-hoc sensitivity checks.
-We demonstrate the practical value of our approach through applications across economics, biology, and machine learning benchmarks.
+Small influential data subsets can dramatically impact model conclusions, with a few data points overturning key findings.
+While recent work identifies these \emph{most influential sets}, there is no formal way to tell when maximum influence is excessive rather than expected under natural random sampling variation.
+We address this gap by developing a principled framework for most influential sets.
+Focusing on linear least-squares, we derive a convenient exact influence formula and identify the extreme value distributions of maximal influence --- the heavy-tailed Fréchet for constant-size sets and heavy-tailed data, and the well-behaved Gumbel for growing sets or light tails.
+This allows us to conduct rigorous hypothesis tests for excessive influence.
+We demonstrate through applications across economics, biology, and machine learning benchmarks, resolving contested findings and replacing ad-hoc heuristics with rigorous inference.